 (B) electronic format.

-(1) received no later than twenty (20) calendar days after the date the filing is submitted to the commission; and
+(1) received no later than fifteen (15) calendar business days after the date the filing is submitted to the commission; and

 (2) Based on a statement that at least one (1) of the following applies to the filing:

-(2) emailed to the utility using the contact information in the filing outlined in 170 IAC 1-6-5(2)(D).
+(2) emailed to the utility using the contact information in the filing outlined in 170 IAC 1-6-5(a)(2)(D).

 (c) The commission division shall promptly notify the utility, via electronic mail or facsimile, of any objections it receives.